Detection and Evaluation of Clusters within Sequential Data: Preliminaries

-Concerning (\ref{q: RelyOnFewerAssumptions?}), we consider the scenario where the goal is to estimate the underlying transition kernel $P$ of a Markovian process based on a sample path of length $\ell$; see \Cref{fig:misclassified}(b).
+Concerning (\ref{q: RelyOnFewerAssumptions?}), we consider the scenario where the goal is to estimate the transition kernel $P$ of the Markov chain given a sample path of length $\ell$; see Fig. \ref{fig:misclassified}(b).
 We find that clustering worsens performance when $\ell$ is large because a lack of expressivity: the true kernel $P$ is not exactly a \gls{BMC}-kernel.
-On the other hand, when $\ell$ is small, the clustering improves performance.
-This is because the reduction in the number of parameters makes the algorithm less prone to overfitting.
+On the other hand, when $\ell$ is small, clustering improves performance because the simplified model makes the estimator less prone to overfitting.
 The answer to (\ref{q: RelyOnFewerAssumptions?}) is thus that it can be advantageous to rely on the \gls{BMC} model assumption when data is sparse.